chetnashah/mlnotes/ExplorationNotes.md

 * Simplest form of non-parametric density estimation is Histogram.
 Although it has two parameters, bin size and starting bin position.

 * kde is improved (histogram) - method of estimating pdf of underlying dataset.

+#### Markovian Property

+The Markov property is used to refer to situations where the probabilities of different outcomes are not dependent on past states: the current state is all you need to know, sometimes called "memorylessness".

+#### Markov Decision Process

+Consists of SMAR - States, Model/Trasition table, Actions, Rewards(real valued).